-It's hard to believe it has been just about 3 months since the General Data Protection Regulation (GDPR) went into effect on May 25th, 2018.
+It's hard to believe it has been just about three months since the General Data Protection Regulation (GDPR) went into effect on May 25th, 2018.
 This new regulation was designed to strengthen and unify data protection for individuals within the European Union (EU) and came with a strict set of compliance protocols.
 And, because GDPR also applies to the export of personal data outside the EU, it's applicable to any entity that uses or exchanges this data - so, there are a lot of us all around the world feeling the pressure of GDPR.
-To help organizations prepare, there's no shortage of valuable GDPR resources available all over the internet.
-But, what about advice from the users working in the trenches?
+There's no shortage of valuable GDPR resources available all over the internet to help organizations prepare, but what about advice from the users working in the trenches?
 What advice do they have?
 That's exactly what we aimed to find out with this episode of AIIM on Air.
 Join your host Kevin Craine as he sits down with Elisabeth Belisle, Digital Transformation Consultant at Restore PLC, and Ed Steenhoek, Solution Principal and Product Manager at Informed Consulting to chat about the biggest difficulties being experienced right now by organizations working to be compliant with the GDPR and steps organizations should take to assess their state of compliance.

-The GDPR’s May 25, 2018 deadline set in motion a mad compliance and security scramble not only for European companies, but also for any company doing business in Europe or with European customers.
+The GDPR’s May 25, 2018 deadline resulted in a mad compliance and security scramble not only for European companies but also for any company doing business in Europe or with European customers.